-- What you will do if you can’t afford to live in the neighborhood you want to.
+- A backup plan if you can’t afford to live in the neighborhood you choose

-Your family home, whether it’s just the two of you, of if you have kids and pets, is an important part of your life.
-Don’t underestimate how much it can affect your relationship, if not now, then in the future when you are ready to settle down in a permanent residence.
+Whether it’s just the two of you, or if you have kids and pets, your family home is an important part of your life.
+Don’t underestimate how much it can affect your relationship.

 Kids, Pets, and More

-Family is one of the big areas to cover, and though the questions you should ask might seem obvious, there’s more to discuss than just whether or not you should have children.
-Ask each other questions like the following to understand what your expectations are for your separate families and the one that you are building together:
+Family is one of the big topics to cover.
+Though the questions you should ask might seem obvious, there’s more to discuss than just whether you want children.
+Ask each other questions like the following to understand your expectations for your separate families and the one you are building together: